ember-learn/ember-blog/source/2020-06-12-the-ember-times-issue-152.md

 In her recent blog post, [Samanta de Barros (@sdebarros)](https://github.com/sdebarros) shares [her findings](https://simplabs.com/blog/2020/06/02/how-to-improve-the-accessibility-of-your-app/) on improving the accessibility of an Ember app by employing an automated, gradual and **a11y-focussed testing strategy**, semantic markup and screen reader testing.

-If you want to find out how to level up your app's accessibility, read [her blog post on the simplabs blog](https://simplabs.com/blog/2020/06/02/how-to-improve-the-accessibility-of-your-app/) and if you learned something form it, be sure to share it with your Ember friends, too!
+If you want to find out how to level up your app's accessibility, read [her blog post on the simplabs blog](https://simplabs.com/blog/2020/06/02/how-to-improve-the-accessibility-of-your-app/) and if you learned something from it, be sure to share it with your Ember friends, too!

 ---